Rokyuto/Web_Develop/README.md

 # Web_Develop
-Connect_base.php is the base way to connect your html site with database.
+connect_base.php is the base way to connect your html site with database.
 He is just a model!!!